 You’ve likely seen one of those real estate reality TV shows where the hosts and participants find an old house, spend a few days fixing it up and then sell it for a profit.
 Or maybe you know someone who has been “fix and flipping” or “buy and renting” (aka “buy and hold”) homes and making a profit.
 If you’re considering getting into real estate investing with one of these strategies, be aware they aren’t as easy — and sometimes not as profitable — as you might think.
 Both investment strategies require a lot of up-front cash (or a financed loan) and a lot of time, effort and headaches.
 Owner financing is another investment strategy that offers fantastic income-earning potential — and has many other advantages.
 Here’s how owner financing works and why we think it’s a win-win for all involved.

 In a nutshell, owner financing means that instead of a homebuyer securing a traditional bank loan, you (as the investor) loan them the money to buy their dream home.
 The buyer repays you the loan amount, plus interest — which adds up to a big chunk of money over several years.
 Before you say, “I don’t have that kind of money to loan out,” just wait!
 You don’t need a lot of cash on hand or take out a loan with the strategy we teach at Owner Finance Academy.

-In our owner-financed strategy, you take over the mortgage payments on a home seller’s existing loan and sell the home to a new buyer.
-The new buyer pays you a larger mortgage payment than the original loan.
-You use that money to continue paying the original loan — and keep the extra as your income.
+In our owner-financed strategy, one of the most popular strategies available is that you take over the mortgage payments on a home seller’s existing loan and then resells the home to a new buyer.
+The new buyer pays a nice down payment and then pays you a larger mortgage payment each month.
+You take the money from the end-buyer, pay the seller’s mortgage, and keep the difference as your cash flow.